-The Economic Planning Study will conduct hourly analysis 2027 (the 10th planning year) through production simulation, and for year 2022 (the 5th planning year) as optional, which is needed for providing a data point in the benefit assessment for transmission project economic justification.
+The Economic Planning Study will conduct hourly analysis 2027 (the 10th planning year) through production simulation, and for year 2022 (the 5th planning year) as optional, which is needed for providing a data point in the energy benefit assessment for transmission project economic justification.

 As part of the requirements under the ISO tariff and Business Practice Manual, Economic Planning Study Requests are to be submitted to the ISO during the comment period following the stakeholder meeting to discuss this Study Plan.
 The ISO will consider the Economic Planning Study Requests as identified in section 24.3.4.1 of the ISO Tariff.
+Table 8-1 includes the Economic Planning Study Requests that were submitted for this planning cycle.